-Thrombolytics are not given to someone who is having a hemorrhagic stroke (a hemorrhagic stroke means there has been bleeding in the brain).
+Thrombolytics are not given to someone who is having a stroke that involves bleeding in the brain.
 They could worsen the stroke by causing increased bleeding.

 Minor bleeding from the gums or nose can occur in approximately 25% of people who receive the drug.
 Bleeding into the brain occurs approximately 1% of the time.
 This risk is the same for both stroke and heart attack patients.

 If thrombolytics are felt to be too dangerous, other possible treatments for clots causing a stroke or heart attack include:

 - A procedure to open narrowed or blocked blood vessels that supply blood to the heart or the brain

 CONTACT A HEALTH CARE PROVIDER OR CALL 911